JagCesar/Allihoopa-iOS/SDKExample/README.md

 This also has the upside of producing a logging debug build with optimizations disabled for easier debugging.

+Keep in mind to clear cached code in Xcode if there appears to be older lingering versions of the codebase: Xcode -> Preferences -> Locations -> Derived Data.

 [Carthage]: https://github.com/carthage/carthage
 [Homebrew]: http://brew.sh